cncf/devstats.archive/MULTIPROJECT.md

 - Use http://{{gateway_ip}}:8086 as InfluxDB url.
 - To edit `grafana.ini` config file (to allow anonymous access), you need to edit `/etc/grafana.prometheus/grafana.ini`.
 - Instead of restarting the service via `service grafana-server restart` You need to restart docker conatiner via: `./grafana/prometheus/docker_grafana_restart.sh`.
-- All standard grafanana folders are mapped into grafana.prometheus equivalents accessible on host to configure grafana inside docker container.
+- All standard Grafana folders are mapped into grafana.prometheus equivalents accessible on host to configure grafana inside docker container.
 - Evereywhere when grafana server restart is needed, you should restart docker container instead.